Is $150K a Good Salary for a Single Person?

 Is $150K a Year Considered Middle Class?

-Generally, earning $150K is way more than a good entry-level salary, and can be a comfortable wage for a single professional.
-If you don’t provide for dependents, your income exceeds the overall national median salary and the median salary in every state.
+Generally, $150K is significantly more than a good entry-level salary and can be a comfortable wage for a single professional.
+If you don’t provide for dependents, your income exceeds the median salary nationally and in every state.

-To further illustrate this point, the Pew Research’s income calculator states that a $150K salary puts you in the “upper income” tier even in high-cost areas like California, Hawaii, and the District of Columbia.
+To further illustrate this point, the Pew Research Center’s income calculator shows that a $150K salary puts you in the “upper income” tier, even in high-cost areas such as California, Hawaii, and the District of Columbia.

 Example Jobs That Make About $150,000 a Year